msakuta/OculusBilliard/README.md

 Running Environment
 -------------------

-It's only tested on Windows 7 with Oculus Rift DK1.
+It's only tested on Windows 7 with Oculus Rift DK1 and DK2.
 I have neither tested Linux or Mac OS.

 As for DK2, it's not delivered to me yet.